section-engineering-education/engineering-education/content/articles/data-access-with-ado.net-in-micro-focus-visual-cobol/index.md

 3. System.Data.SqlClient.SqlDataReader

 ### Preparation
 For this tutorial, I used a safe console application.
 Microsoft's Data Access technology (ADO.NET application) is one of safe console applicationt.
-It's a part of the.NET Framework that's utilized to connect the.NET Application to data sources.
+It's a part of the `.NET` Framework that's utilized to connect the `.NET` Application to data sources.

 It has access to various basic data streams: standard error, standard output, and standard input.

 To begin, we must declare the variables that will be used.
 We will need to make a variable to hold the data, one to hold the connection attributes, and another to hold the SQL statements we will be issuing.

 Any exceptions that we encounter when reading from the database are noted.

 In the working-storage area, you'll find record description entries and data description entries for independent data items, referred to as data item description entries.

 > The working-storage section is a work ground where all the commands are written on as shon in the figure below:
 ![working storage section](engineering-education/data-access-with-ado.net-in-microfocus-visual-cobol-storage-section.png)